-If you are setting multiple tasks to be executed one after another in a process flow, and the Screenflow feature is enabled, then you need to attach the same type of web forms.
+- If you are setting multiple tasks to be executed one after another in a process flow, and the Screenflow feature is enabled, then you need to attach the same type of web forms.
 For example, a process flow has 3 tasks to be executed one after another.
 If the first task has a Manual web form attached, then the remaining two tasks should also have Manual web forms attached.
-Adeptia does not support multiple web form types in a single process flow.

-- 23. Select Screenflow in Parent checkbox, to open the subsequent parent task in the same screen, once the previous parent task is executed, in case of multiple tasks being assigned to you. - 24.
+Adeptia does not support multiple web form types in a single process flow. - 23.
+Select Screenflow in Parent checkbox, to open the subsequent parent task in the same screen, once the previous parent task is executed, in case of multiple tasks being assigned to you. - 24.
 Select Screenflow in Child checkbox, to open the subsequent child task in the same screen, once the previous child task is executed, in case of multiple tasks being assigned to you. - 25.
-Select the owner of the task in the Owner drop-down list. - 26.
-Set the permissions by checking the appropriate checkbox(s) in the Permissions field. - 27.
+If you want to allow the user (to whom this task is assigned), to re-assing the t ask to any of its colleague, then check the Reassign Task checkbox. - 26.
+Select the owner of the task in the Owner drop-down list. - 27.
+Set the permissions by checking the appropriate checkbox(s) in the Permissions field. - 28.
 Once you are done, click Save button.
 This displays a screen confirming that the workflow task has been created successfully.
-If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments for creating the Workflow task (refer to Figure 3.6). - 28.
+If the Comments property is enabled, then clicking Save will display a screen where you need to enter comments for creating the Workflow task (refer to Figure 3.6). - 29.
 Enter the comments in the Add Comments field.

-29. Click OK to save the comments.
+Click OK to save the comments.
 This displays a screen confirming that the workflow task has been created successfully.